ARM-software/lisa/lisa/doc/tests.rst

 Tests do not **have** to target Arm platforms nor the task scheduler.
-The only real requirement is to be able to abstract your target through :mod:`libs.devlib`, and from there you are free to implement tests as you see fit.
+The only real requirement is to be able to abstract your target through :mod:`devlib`, and from there you are free to implement tests as you see fit.

 They are commonly split into two steps:
   1) Collect some data by doing work on the target